HumanBrainProject/pyunicore/README.md

-# Python library for using the UNICORE REST API
+# PyUNICORE, a Python library for using UNICORE and UFTP

 This library covers the UNICORE REST API, making common tasks like file access, job submission and management, workflow submission and